 - Travel insurance

-There’s no doubt; it’ll be a full day taking a day trip to Joshua Tree from Los Angeles.
+There’s no doubt; that it’ll be a full day taking a day trip to Joshua Tree from Los Angeles.
 But, if you only have one day to explore California’s natural wonders – a day trip to Joshua Tree is well worth it.
 There’s nowhere else in the world quite like Joshua Tree.

 More Great California Outdoors Vacation Destinations